-Knowing what to say and do to help a kid or young adult with issues like inattention, getting organized, and time management struggles is just plain hard.
-The usual rewards and punishment seldom work.
+Knowing what to say and do to help a kid or young adult who struggles with issues like inattention, getting organized, and managing time is just plain hard.
+The usual rewards and punishments seldom work.
 Pep talks rarely have any effect, even when they’re well received.
 For most of us, this is one of those maddeningly frustrating areas where expert guidance can make a big difference (and help to restore household harmony).

-The best ADHD coaches and therapists help kids create a structure, find a network of support, and give them a set of skills and tools that are truly life-changing.
+The best ADHD coaches and therapists give kids a set of skills and tools that are truly life-changing, such as helping them create a structure and find a network of support.
 The earlier they develop those skills and supports, the greater the difference it can make in school and beyond.
 But it’s never too late.

 What to look for:

 When choosing a coach or therapist, ask how long they’ve worked in the field, their educational background (a background in psychology is often helpful), and their training.
 It’s also a good idea to interview at least two or three candidates to find someone who seems like a good match for your child’s age, personality, and issues.